opentoonz/opentoonz_docs/source/applying_special_fx.rst

 The position of the displacement map image can be shifted along the Horizontal and the Vertical axis.
 By setting the variation of this value between two keys, the distortion effect can be animated in any direction.

-The amount of distortion is controlled by the Intensity value; the  of the distortion, by the Size of the displacement map grid; the sharpen option allows you to decrease the blur on the final result.
+The amount of distortion is controlled by the Intensity value; the detail of the distortion, by the Sensitivity parameter; the Sharpen option allows you to decrease the blur on the final result.

 .. note:: The position along the horizontal and vertical axis can also be set by using a point gadget in the Viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).